teamdailypractice/tamil-grammar-school/cbse-09/cbse-prompt.md

 * My progress - every day, categorized by topics and quiz showing count of topics and count of quiz questions
+* clear local cache, should not clear the progress tracking details in the cache